jackhwl/go-lang/React_Go/Readme.md

   - Continuing to work on the EditMoive component
   - Getting a movie and Genres from the database
   - Creating handlers to get moives foor public and admin
+  - Displaying a movie to the pulbic on the front end